orionrobots/orionrobots.github.io/wiki/printed_circuit_boards.md

 </p>
 <p>There are systems where you can print onto special paper - which you then iron-on to the PCB to transfer it.
 These are quite neat - cheap and hobbyist friendly.
 You will often need to fill in a few gaps manually with a marker - make sure all of the mask is firmly down - otherwise the etch fluid will get under it.
 </p>
 <p>Many people use Photo-etching, where a board is primed with a photo-sensitive resistive mask.
-By exposing the mask to <a class="wiki" href="/wiki/uv.html" title="Ultra Violet Light">UV</a>, it then can be etched underneath.
-You print your design onto OHP slides, then project a <a class="wiki" href="/wiki/uv.html" title="Ultra Violet Light">UV</a> light through them onto the PCB.
+By exposing the mask to <a href="/wiki/uv.html" title="Ultra Violet Light">UV</a>, it then can be etched underneath.
+You print your design onto OHP slides, then project a <a href="/wiki/uv.html" title="Ultra Violet Light">UV</a> light through them onto the PCB.
 You can then continue to etch normally.
 This can be expensive - but also gives the best results.
 </p>
 <p>You will also require a Pillar Drill and clamping table for it- as you will accurately need to drill via's (where the one layer crosses to the other) and connection holes for components and cables.
 I recommend still using sockets for IC's where possible, and going with headers for all cables - allowing some amount of modularity in your designs.
 </p>